Review: Coffee First, Then The World (Andrew)

 The route was unchanged from previous years: two circuits of Glasgow University’s vet school and Dawsholm recycling centre and Dawsholm park.
 It’s not scenic but it is very well organised and attracts a sell out each year.

 This year, after a couple of weeks of colds and coughs, I was expecting a harder run – and I was right.
 But not because of the colds and coughs.
 My chest felt okay and I felt reasonably strong throughout.
-However my left calf cramped and clenched as soon as I started running and didn’t relax until I was mile 9.
+However my left calf cramped and clenched as soon as I started running and didn’t relax until I was at 9km.
 The run became uncomfortable and each step felt like I was dragging my leg round the course.

 Saying that, I was only 50 seconds slower than last year, when I thought I was running fine, so any slowness was more in my head than in my legs.

-After the race there is a cracking buffet, which is not well know.
+After the race there is a cracking buffet, which is not well known.
 Despite finishing half way up the field, Iain TwinBikeRun and I were the first people to get to the buffet.
 Maybe winners don’t eat cake?

 31 Day Challenge (Andrew)